csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 Indeed, the appeal of Sudoku puzzles for the human solver is the need to be resourceful in applying more complex inference strategies.
 Aficionados give them colorful names, such as “naked triples.”
 That strategy works as follows: in any unit (row, column or box), find three squares that each have a domain that contains the same three numbers or a subset of those numbers.
 For example, the three domains might be {1, 8}, {3, 8}, and {1, 3, 8}.
 From that we don’t know which square contains 1, 3, or 8, but we do know that the three numbers must be distributed among the three squares.
 Therefore we can remove 1, 3, and 8 from the domains of every _other_ square in the unit.

-It is interesting to note how far we can go without saying much that is specific to Su- doku.
+It is interesting to note how far we can go without saying much that is specific to Sudoku.
 We do of course have to say that there are 81 variables, that their domains are the digits 1 to 9, and that there are 27 Alldiff constraints.
-But beyond that, all the strategies—arc con- sistency, path consistency, etc.—apply generally to all CSPs, not just to Sudoku problems.
+But beyond that, all the strategies—arc consistency, path consistency, etc.—apply generally to all CSPs, not just to Sudoku problems.
 Even naked triples is really a strategy for enforcing consistency of Alldiff constraints and has nothing to do with Sudoku _per se_.
 This is the power of the CSP formalism: for each new problem area, we only need to define the problem in terms of constraints; then the general constraint-solving mechanisms can take over.

 6.3 BACKTRACKING SEARCH FOR CSPS

 Sudoku problems are designed to be solved by inference over constraints.
 But many other CSPs cannot be solved by inference alone; there comes a time when we must search for a solution.
-In this section we look at backtracking search algorithms that work on partial as- signments; in the next section we look at local search algorithms over complete assignments.
+In this section we look at backtracking search algorithms that work on partial assignments; in the next section we look at local search algorithms over complete assignments.

 We could apply a standard depth-limited search (from Chapter 3).
 A state would be a partial assignment, and an action would be adding var = value to the assignment.
 But for a CSP with n variables of domain size d, we quickly notice something terrible: the branching factor at the top level is nd because any of d values can be assigned to any of n variables.
 At the next level, the branching factor is (n − 1)d, and so on for n levels.
 We generate a tree with n! · dn leaves, even though there are only d